Accountant Southend

 • Calculation and analysing ratios – helps to prove the company’s ability to pay its liabilities, bills, etc.

 • Obtaining credit and capital – helps to prove the creditworthiness of a company.
+This is why is a balance sheet important when seeking loans or funding from investors.

 Disadvantages: